carlosbrody/superior_colliculus_mutual_inhibition/A_REWRITE/README.md

 ### 2020-05-23

+#### 4pm

+Pure gradient on `proanti004` definitely not cutting it.
+Closing that down, turning off VM.

 #### 7:30am

 Pure gradient seems extremely slow. `proanti002` and `proanti003`, with Hessian and gradual growth, also slow but kind of coming along.
 Switched `proanti002` to not expand rule-and-delay variability centered, but from long towards shorter: